 Jelena Jankovic has a fun personality and these lively stripes of her Fila dress perfectly bring that out.
-Obviously, this item is not for everyone, but if you're as full of life and as cheerful as JJ, it may be just what you need.
-A bit more toned down version of this look is the French Open Fila outfit of Julia Goerges – actually, Goerges didn't even wear the striped skirt, she wore the solid navy one and in her second-round loss to Eugenie Bouchard she wore long sleeves, so the bright yellow tank was also not on display.
+Obviously, this item is not for everyone, but if you’re as full of life and as cheerful as JJ, it may be just what you need.
+A bit more toned down version of this look is the French Open Fila outfit of Julia Goerges – actually, Goerges didn’t even wear the striped skirt, she wore a solid navy one and in her second-round loss to Eugenie Bouchard she wore long sleeves, so the bright yellow tank was also not on display.

 By the way, did you know that Goerges was using a Babolat racquet which has an app in the handle and it records all the data about her shots, which you can later analyse!

 Agnieszka Radwanska brought a whole garden to the French Open clay with this much-talked-about Lotto dress, groundbreaking for the generally overly simple and conservative brand.
 I’ve heard both positive and negative comments.
 I believe that the brand is at least heading in the right direction with this Lotto Special Edition Maddy Collection, but Aga’s colleague Anne Keothavong doesn’t agree and hasn’t refrained from sharing her thoughts on Twitter: “Trying really hard to like Aga’s dress but it’s not really happening.”